Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 • 4 garlic cloves, crushed

-• Handful flat leaf parsley leaves, chopped
+• A handful of flat-leaf parsley leaves, chopped

 Instructions